victorshinya/custom-natural-language/README.md

 * [Cloud Foundry (Go Runtime)](https://cloud.ibm.com/cloudfoundry/overview): Cloud Foundry is an open-source platform as a service (PaaS) that provides you with a choice of clouds, developer frameworks, and application services.
 * [Golang](https://golang.org): Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
 * [Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding): Use advanced NLP to analyze text and extract meta-data from content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles.
+* [Knowledge Studio](https://cloud.ibm.com/catalog/services/knowledge-studio): Teach Watson the language of your domain with custom machine learning models that identify entities and relationships unique to your industry in unstructured text.

 ## LICENSE